joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 ### For ESM consumers: always provide a default export

+When a CommonJS module is loaded by a ESM consumer, its `module.exports` object is always available as a default export.
+When the module gets migrated to ESM, Node.js no longer adds this default export automatically; instead, the ESM provider is left to decide what should be the default export provided to ESM consumers.

-When ESM consumers import a CommonJS module, the `module.exports` object is always available as a default export.
-To maintain compatibility for ESM consumers, always provide a default export, even if it seemingly only provides named exports.
+To maintain compatibility for ESM consumers, ESM migrated from CommonJS should always provide a default export in its external interface, even if it seemingly only provides named exports.

 Consider the following CommonJS module: